jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-26e.md

 ---
-title: "IMPLEMENTING THE CONSERVATIVE VISION"
+title: "Implementing The Conservative Vision"
 date: 2024-11-01
 description: ""
 c: "firebrick"
-icon: "US"
+icon: "Heritage Foundation"
 ---

-Vision will be crucial for the next conservative Administration, but nuts-and- bolts policies are also important.
+Vision will be crucial for the next conservative Administration, but nuts-and-bolts policies are also important.
 Making the conservative vision for trade a reality will require several actions, some of which may prove to be more difficult to achieve than others.
 Specifically:

 Implement tariff relief to help counteract inflation by reducing prices